marcomaggi/ccsys/README.md

 adapters  for POSIX  system  functions to  convert  the error  reporting mechanism to the use of the library CCExceptions.

+This  package depends  on  the package  CCExceptions,  at least  version `0.7.1-beta.1`.

 The  package makes  use of  the  GNU Autotools  and  it is  tested on  a GNU+Linux system.